wp-plugins/osm/readme.txt

 Since most people do not add a map in every post I decided to put it in the settings page.
 If there are some requests to put it in the Edit post I will make it configureable.

+= How can I use this plugin for my geocache posts ? =

+You have to install [gcstats plugin](http://michael.josi.de/projects/gcstats/ "Link to gcstats plugin") to use geocaching feature of OSM-plugin.

 == Screenshots ==
 1. Shortcode generator in the plugin settings page